Last updated: April 22, 2026

 McNabb Mines and the gorge economy

-In the early 1880s, David McNabb came down the Tennessee River from upper East Tennessee and opened a small coal-mining operation on the slope above the cove, at the southern end of Walden's Ridge.
-The works became known as the McNabb Mines, and a small workers' settlement grew up around them.
-The mines closed in the early 20th century.
-The land is now inside Prentice Cooper State Forest, and the stone ruins of the mine structures and associated buildings can still be seen from Mullins Cove Road as it winds along the north side of the gorge.
+In the early 1880s, David McNabb came down the Tennessee River from upper East Tennessee and opened a coal-mining operation on the slope above the cove, at the southern end of Walden's Ridge.
+The works became known as the McNabb Mines, and the company-town settlement that grew up around them was locally called Shake Rag.
+The mines closed permanently in 1905, and the camp emptied.
+The 457-acre site is now within Prentice Cooper State Forest and was added to the National Register of Historic Places in 2008; stone ruins of the mine structures, the company store, the hotel, the row of beehive coke ovens, and the trace of the incline plane down the cliff face are still visible from Mullins Cove Road.
+See the dedicated Shake Rag community subpage →

 Present day

 Mullins Cove today is a rural residential cove with a small permanent population, a handful of lakeside properties, and broad public land on the ridges above.
 Mullins Cove Road, a winding paved county road, is the main access.
-The cove is a jumping-off point for Prentice Cooper's trails, including sections of the Cumberland Trail, and for boat access into the gorge.
-It has no post office of its own, no incorporated status, and no commercial center, it is better understood as a named valley and a scattered rural settlement rather than a town.
+The cove is a jumping-off point for Prentice Cooper's trails, including the 9.5-mile Cumberland Trail Mullens Cove Loop with its long view from Snooper's Rock, and for boat access into the gorge.
+(The trail conventionally renders the loop as Mullens Cove and the cove community as Mullins Cove; both spellings appear in local sources.)
+See the hiking and trails hub for the loop's stats and trip-planning notes.
+The cove has no post office of its own, no incorporated status, and no commercial center; it is better understood as a named valley and a scattered rural settlement rather than a town.

 Related